Nilhcem/blinkt-androidthings/README.md

 # Pimoroni Blinkt! driver for Android Things

-_Tested successfully on the Raspberry Pi 3, the Pico i.MX7D and the Pico i.MX6UL._
+_Tested successfully on the Raspberry Pi 3, and the Pico i.MX7D._

 ## Photo